LeonardoDeFaveri/ContactsAPI/README.md

         </tr>
         <tr>
           <td>404 Not Found</td>
-          <td>The request cannot be accepted because it requires one or more resources that doesn't exist</td>
+          <td>The request cannot be accepted because it requires one or more resources that don't exist</td>
         </tr>
         <tr>
           <td>409 Conflict</td>
-          <td>In PUT and DELETE requests it indicates that the rescource has not been update or deleted due to an error</td>
+          <td>In PUT and DELETE requests it indicates that the rescource has not been updated or deleted due to an error</td>
         </tr>
       </tbody>
     </table>